 Project: Marceliano Santa María Museum

 Marceliano Santa María Museum

-The Marceliano Santa María Museum expansion project is set within the historic Monastery of San Juan in Burgos, an area renowned for its cultural and architectural heritage.
-This intervention aims to seamlessly integrate contemporary architecture within the historic setting, enriching the cultural atmosphere of San Juan Square and enhancing the visitor experience.
-Through a careful blend of preservation and innovation, the project respects the monastery’s monumental character while providing an updated space for showcasing the works of Marceliano Santa María.
+The Marceliano Santa María Museum expansion project in Burgos is situated within the historic Monastery of San Juan, known for its cultural richness and architectural diversity.
+This intervention aims to seamlessly integrate contemporary architecture with the monumental environment, enhancing the urban character of San Juan Square and enriching the cultural experience for visitors.

+Project: Marceliano Santa María Museum